 Paris 17 – Batignolles-Monceau

 Hip, trendy, and cool, this arrondissement is located in the very North Western corner of the city on the Right Bank of the River Seine.
 Much like the 15th arrondissement, this area is slightly less touristic than many of the others and so you likely won’t find yourself in this residential district unless you have a specific place you want to see.
+With this being said, due to its residential nature, the 17th arrondissement boasts a fairly substantial number of good cafés, restaurants, and bars that lie a little off the beaten path.

 Where to Stay | B Montmartre Hôtel